JoaquinGimenez1/rosbridge-web-architecture-demo/README.md

 # ROS Web Scalable Architechture

 ## Getting Started
-This project is intended to be used as a demo for a proposed architecture when
+This project is intended to be used as a demo for a proposed architecture when using a web client

 ## Installation requirements
 - docker `v20.10.8` [installation](https://docs.docker.com/engine/install/ubuntu/)